skupperproject/skupper-website/input/start/index.md

 <div class="code-label session-2">West</div>

     $ skupper status
-    Skupper enabled for namespace 'west'.
-It is not connected to any other sites.
+    Skupper is enabled in namespace 'west'.
+It is not linked to any other sites.

 <div class="code-label session-1">East</div>

     $ skupper status
-    Skupper enabled for namespace 'east'.
-It is not connected to any other sites.
+    Skupper is enabled in namespace 'east'.
+It is not linked to any other sites.

-## Step 4: Connect your namespaces
+## Step 4: Link your namespaces

-After installation, you have the infrastructure you need, but your namespaces are not connected.
-Creating a connection requires use of two `skupper` commands in conjunction, `skupper connection-token` and `skupper connect`.
+After installation, you have the infrastructure you need, but your namespaces are not linked.
+Creating a link requires use of two `skupper` commands in conjunction, `skupper token create` and `skupper link create`.

-The `skupper connection-token` command generates a secret token that signifies permission to connect.
-The token also carries the connection details.
-The `skupper connect` command then uses the connection token to establish a connection to the namespace that generated it.
+The `skupper token create` command generates a secret token that signifies permission to create a link.
+The token also carries the link details.
+The `skupper link create` command then uses the link token to create a link to the namespace that generated it.

-**Note:** The connection token is truly a *secret*.
-Anyone who has the token can connect to your namespace.
+**Note:** The link token is truly a *secret*.
+Anyone who has the token can link to your namespace.
 Make sure that only those you trust have access to it.

-### Generate a connection token
+### Generate a link token

-In West, use the `skupper connection-token` command to generate a token.
+In West, use the `skupper token create` command to generate a token.

 <div class="code-label session-2">West</div>

-    skupper connection-token $HOME/secret.yaml
+    skupper token create $HOME/secret.yaml

-### Use the token to form a connection
+### Use the token to create a link

-With the token in hand, you are ready to connect.
-Pass the token from West to the `skupper connect` command in East.
+With the token in hand, you are ready to link the namespaces.
+Pass the token from West to the `skupper link create` command in East.

 <div class="code-label session-1">East</div>

-    skupper connect $HOME/secret.yaml
+    skupper link create $HOME/secret.yaml

 If your console sessions are on different machines, you might need to use `scp` or a similar tool to transfer the token.
-If you are using Minikube, [you need to run `minikube tunnel`](minikube.html#prerequisites) for this to work.

 ### Check the connection